 - Encryption strength and security – To keep your online activity hidden from both the Russian authorities and your own ISP, Russian users should be looking for a provider which can offer the strongest levels of encryption possible.

-- Effectiveness of privacy policies – To help keep your online activity safe from prying eyes and the Russian authorities, users will also want to choose a VPN with reliable privacy policies.
+- Effectiveness of privacy policies – To help keep your online activity safe from prying eyes and the Russian authorities, users will also want to choose a VPN with reliable privacy policies, including a no-logging pledge.

 - Size of server network – Russia is a big country and choosing which is the best server to connect to will depend on where you are located.
 As a result, the more servers available to users, the better.